Ed-Whyatt/abundant-books-ms-4/README.md

    -   [Code Institute Sample README.md](https://github.com/Code-Institute-Solutions/SampleREADME): Code Institute Sample README.md has been used to help with readme layout.

    -   [Bootstrap5](https://getbootstrap.com/docs/5.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the    Bootstrap Grid System.

    -   [W3 Schools](https://www.w3schools.com/): W3 Schools has been used with some elements in this project.

+   -   [owlcarousel2](https://owlcarousel2.github.io/OwlCarousel2/docs/started-welcome.html) Owl Carousel 2 has been used for the carousels on the home and books information pages.

 ### Content
    -   All content was written by the developer.